epfl-ada/ada-2021-project-dataoverflow/README.md

 #### Data Cleaning and Initial Analysis

 The first step of data cleaning is to extract the quotation related to China.
-We filter data by setting white-list keywords and filtering the title of articles in ` Quotebank Article-centric Dataset `.
+We filter data by setting white-list keywords and filtering the quotations and the context between of articles in ` Quotebank Article-centric Dataset `.
 Then we drop the columns ` URLs, phase, article length `, that are not related to our research.
 We also apply some initial analysis to delete some abnormal rows and check if the distribution of the date and the total count of data for normality.

 #### Topic and Keyword Extraction